jcgregorio/blog/content/news/2025/03/the-fundamental-axiom-of-project-planning/index.md

 The second axiom of project planning:

-> Divide and conquer to reduce uncertainty
+> Divide and conquer to reduce uncertainty.

 Yeah, really, it's that simple.
 If you have a large, complex, or ambiguous task, then break it down into smaller more manageable tasks.
-And this division can be across any number of divisions, such as time or resources.
 For example we could divide up our Appalachian Trail hiking into first figuring out how many days of food and water we can carry, along with preliminary test hikes to see how many miles a day we can cover on similar terrain.

-And this loops back around to our first axoim, the shorter the sub-tasks we can break down our project into the less ambiguity we'll have at every step, because the shorter the step, the lower the uncertainty.
+And this loops back around to our first axoim, the shorter the sub-task the less the ambiguity.

 So now we have our two axioms: